FuelLabs/fuel-docs/src/developer-quickstart.md

 Successfully generated 4 typings!
 ```

-Now you should be able to find a new folder `counter-dapp/frontend/src/contracts`.
+Now you should be able to find a new folder `fuel-project/frontend/src/contracts`.
 This folder was auto-generated by our `fuelchain` command, this files abstract the work we would need to do to create a contract instance, and generate a complete TypeScript interface to the Contract, making easy to develop.

-### Create A Wallet
+### Create A Wallet (Again)

+For interacting with the fuel network we have to submit signed transactions with enough funds to cover network fees.
+The Fuel TS SDK don't currently support Wallet integrations, requiring us to have a non-safe wallet inside the WebApp using a privateKey.

+>Note this should be done only for development propose never expose a WebApp with a privateKey inside.
+The Fuel Wallet is in active development, follow the progress [here](The Fuel Wallet is under construction keep track here: https://github.com/FuelLabs/fuels-wallet).

 In the root of the frontend project create a file, createWallet.js